ahriman21/git-cheetsheet/git-summary.md

 ```
 git revert commit_id
 ```
-> this command won't remove the selected commit. it only discads the changes of the commit. so the commit will be shown on the result of log command.
+> this command won't remove the selected commit. it only discads the changes of the commit.
 > when you utilize revert command to go several commits backc, more likely you will encounter with conflicts. so you should use it when you want to revert the last commit.

 if you encounter conflicts you will have two choises :